 For employees already in a GIC plan who wish to change plans during Annual Enrollment:

-- Employee completes and signs Municipal Insurance Enrollment and Change Form (Form-1MUN).
+- Employee completes and signs Municipal Enrollment/Change Form (Form-1MUN).

 - Verify that the form is completed accurately and completely.
 Ensure that you and the employee have signed and dated all forms.